ceteri/exelixi/README.md

 and also used for analysis after an algorithm run terminates

 _Framework_:
 a long-running process that maintains state for the system parameters and models parameters, obtains resources for the Executors, coordinates Executors through successive generations, and reports results; also handles all of the user interaction

 _Executor_:
-a service running on a slave node in the cluster, responsible for computing a subset of the Population
+a service running on a slave node in the cluster, responsible for computing shards of the Population

 ## Implementation
 ### Design For Scalability

 To implement a [GA] in Exelixi, simply extend two classes in Python.
-First, subclass the _Individual_ class to customize the following operations:
+First, subclass the _FeatureSet_ class to customize the following operations:
+* handle codex for serializing/deserializing a feature set
 * randomly generate a feature set
-* handle codex for serializing/deserializing a feature set
 * mutate a feature set
 * breed a pair of parents to produce a child
 * calculate (or approximate) a fitness function

 Individuals get represented as key/value pairs.
-The value consists of a tuple <code>[fitness value, generation]</code> and a unique key is constructed from a [SHA-3] digest of the JSON representing the feature set.
+The value consists of a tuple <code>[fitness value, generation, feature set]</code> and a unique key is constructed from a [SHA-3] digest of the JSON representing the feature set.

 Let's consider how to persist an Individual in the Fossil Record given: